-Bit(s) Name Attr Root Port Core behavior 0 I/O Space Enable RW The Root Port ignores this setting.
+Bit Name Attr Root Port Core behavior 0 I/O Space Enable RW The Root Port ignores this setting.
 If disabled, it still accepts I/O TLP from the user side and passes downstream.
-User Application logic must enforce not sending I/O TLPs downstream if this is unset.
+The user application logic must enforce not sending I/O TLPs downstream if this is unset.
 1 Memory Space Enable RW The Root Port ignores this setting.
 If disabled, it still accepts Mem TLPs from the user side and passes downstream.
-User Application logic must enforce not sending Mem TLPs downstream if this is unset.
+The user application logic must enforce not sending Mem TLPs downstream if this is unset.